 Below are some notes about the ingredients from me, as an expert in nutrition.

-- Nutritional yeast adds savory cheesy flavor while providing B vitamins, protein, and fiber.
+- Nutritional yeast adds a subtle cheesy richness and helps coat the tofu for a more authentic feta-like mouthfeel, while providing B vitamins, protein, and fiber.

 See the printable recipe card below for quantities.